 Detox meal plans and detox diets: we hear about them all the time lately.
-Afterall, we live in the age of information right now (thanks to the Internet), and it seems that as soon as a new meal plan or diet and thanks to the Internet, your office co-worker or next door neighbor is already on it.
+Afterall, we live in the age of information right now (thanks to the Internet), and it seems that as soon as a new meal plan or diet comes out, your office co-worker or next door neighbor is already on it.

 What exactly is a “Detox Meal Plan”?